hackclub/hackclub/workshops/login_auth/readme.md

   }
 });
 ```
-As you now we created two divisions in HTML and we need `loggedin-div` division to be displayed only when the user is signed-in so in above code we need to do some changes,
+As you know we created two divisions in HTML and we need `loggedin-div` division to be displayed only when the user is signed-in so in above code we need to do some changes,
 but before we make changes we need to assign `IDs` to both divisions:

 ID `user_div` to division `loggedin-div`